 CEO & Founder

-James Killough brings over 20 years of film, theater, editorial, fashion and advertising experience to the head of Pure Film Creative.
-An award-winning writer and producer, he began his film career in India, working with directors such as Muzaffar Ali, Pamela Rooks, and Shekhar Kapur.
+After stints in advertising and publishing, Killough launched his film career in India, working as a writer and producer with directors such as Muzaffar Ali, Pamela Rooks, and Shekhar Kapur.
 His screenplay for Rooks’ Miss Beatty’s Children helped it win the Film Festival of India in 1993.
 That same year he was the MC of the first televised Miss India Pageant, viewed by hundreds of millions around the world, “Something every young American should do at one point in his life,” he says.

-In Hollywood, Killough has written and developed film projects and scores of commercials for legendary filmmakers Tarsem Singh, Marcus Nispel and the late Tony Scott, among others.
+In Hollywood, Killough has written and developed film projects and scores of commercials for legendary filmmakers Tarsem Singh, Marcus Nispel and the late Tony Scott, among others, as well as for Oscar-nominated producers Lisa Bruce (Darkest Hour) and Howard Rosenman (Call Me By Your Name), and BAFTA-nominee and indie film legend Christine Vachon (Carol).
 Killough’s directorial debut, Losing Her — his first collaboration with Rain Li — was the centerpiece for the “Late at Tate” at Tate Britain for November, 2008 with a special installation in the main hall of the museum.

 Killough has been published in many newspapers and magazines, including the New York Times, Travel and Leisure, and Health and Fitness.
 A regular guest lecturer at NYU Film School, his work is also taught at Columbia Film School by his mentor, Jack Lechner (Blue Valentine).

-Fluent in five languages, Killough divides his time between L.A., his native New York City, Beijing and New Delhi.
+Fluent in five languages, Killough divides his time between L.A., New York, Beijing and Delhi.